Guide for social workers under investigation

 Our processes are designed to be accessible without legal support, but we would always encourage you to seek independent support at the earliest opportunity.
 You can find more information about independent and confidential support services.

 Everyone going through fitness to practise procedures will have a named contact at Social Work England.
 If you need additional support, please talk to us so we can advise you where best to find help.
-We have worked in partnership with Samaritans to train our staff involved in the fitness to practise process to make sure they have the skills to help recognise where someone might need additional support.
+Our staff involved in the fitness to practise process are trained to have the skills to help recognise where someone might need additional support.

 We will keep information relating to health and wellbeing confidential in line with data protection legislation.
 We may share this information with other organisations who can offer support, but we will always discuss this with you before sharing any information.